seed-rs/seed/README.md

     p![ descrip ]
 }

-// Top-level component we pass to the virtual dom.
-Must accept the model as its
+/// The top-level component we pass to the virtual dom.
+Must accept a ref to the model as its
-// only argument, and output a single El. fn view(model: &Model) -> El<Msg> {
+/// only argument, and output a single El. fn view(model: &Model) -> El<Msg> {
     let plural = if model.count == 1 {""} else {"s"};

-    let outer_style = style!{
+    // Attrs, Style, Events, and children may be defined separately. let outer_style = style!{
             "display" => "flex";
             "flex-direction" => "column";